spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/1-terraform-tutorial.md

 With this quick introduction, you deployed a cluster via the Spectro Cloud Terraform provider on Amazon Elastic Kubernetes.
 You also modified the cluster and added some packs.
 Go ahead and try adding and removing other packs.

-Don't forget to clean you lab when you're done!
+Don't forget to clean up your lab when you're done!